Stuffed Mamba: Oversized States Lead to the Inability to Forget: Preliminaries

 \paragraph{Language Modeling}

-Figure \ref{fig:length-generalize-loss} shows the language modeling loss of Mamba-2 and RWKV-6 beyond their training lengths.
-For controllability and to synthesize prompts of arbitrary lengths, this loss is computed on a prompt consisting of only the ``\texttt{\textbackslash n}'' characters, which we refer to as the ``newlines'' prompt.
-However, we emphasize that the same observation also exists when processing texts from the pre-training corpus.
-The result shows that both RNNs suffer great performance degradation when the context length is much longer than their training lengths, converging around the loss of random guessing.
+Figure \ref{fig:length_generalization_loss} shows the language modeling loss of Mamba-2 as a function of token position.
+The result shows that Mamba-2 models suffer great performance degradation when the context length is much longer than their training lengths.
+Furthermore, we find that larger models have worse length generalization abilities.

 \paragraph{Passkey Retrieval Evaluation}